 Shelah has pointed out [She09, p.
-19] that superstability in abstract elementary classes suffers from schizophrenia, i.e. there are several different possible definitions that turn out to be equivalent in elementary classes but not necessarily so in AECs.
-The existence of a good ($\geq \lambda$)-frame is a possible definition but it is very hard to check so one would like a definition that implies existence of a good frame but is more tractable.
+19] that superstability in abstract elementary classes suffers from schizophrenia, i.e. there are several different possible definitions that are equivalent in elementary classes but not necessarily in AECs.
+The existence of a good ($\geq \lambda$)-frame is a possible candidate but it is very hard to check.
+Instead, one would like a simple definition that implies existence of a good frame.

-Shelah claims in chapter IV of his book that solvability24 ([She09, Definition IV.1.4) is such a notion, but his justification is yet to appear (in [She]).
+Shelah claims in chapter IV of his book that solvability30 ([She09, Definition IV.1.4]) is such a notion, but his justification is yet to appear (in [She]).
 Essentially, solvability says that certain classes of EM models are superlimits.
 On the other hand previous work (for example [She99, SV99, GVV]) all rely on a local character property for nonsplitting.
-This is even made into a definition of superstability in [Gro02, Definition 7.12.
+This is even made into a definition of superstability in [Gro02, Definition 7.12].
 In [Vasa] we gave a similar condition and used it with tameness to build a good frame.
 We pointed out that categoricity in a cardinal of cofinality greater than the tameness cardinal implied the superstability condition.